4 min read

 The Honest Truth: Nothing is Quite Like Takis

 None of the above fully replicates what makes Takis special – the tight rolled tube, the intensely dusty chilli coating, and that sharp lime tang all hitting at once.
-Takis have a texture and flavour combination that is genuinely hard to match with a UK-native alternative.
+Takis have a texture and flavour combination that is hard to match with a UK-native alternative.